2020PB/police-brutality/reports/Illinois.md

 ### Police grab umbrellas from protesters, then escalate force | August 15th

-Police and protesters face off.
+Police and protesters face off at North Michigan Avenue and East Wacker Drive.
 Police rip umbrellas away from protesters.
 Police then begin shoving protesters, before striking them with batons and allegedly discharging pepper spray.
 Police additionally pepper sprayed protesters.

 An alternate angle provided by the Chicago Police Department, shows police initiating violence in the top left of the video at 0:52.